iTwin/mobile-native-android/README.md

 ## About this Repository

-This repository contains the binary framework files used to build [iTwin.js](http://www.itwinjs.org) applications on iOS devices.
+This repository contains the binary framework files used to build [iTwin.js](http://www.itwinjs.org) applications on Android devices.